 Luminous!
 Delectable!
 It is a book simultaneously full of the poignancy and joy of life!
-Even if you did not know who Doty is, reading it, you can tell this was written by a man with a vision of a poet! he last time I had experienced lasting joy after reading a book was after reading Neruda's poetry.
-I oughta just buy this book and relive the experience from time to time through the remainder of my life!
+Even if you did not know who Doty is, reading it, you can tell this was written by a man with a vision of a poet!
+I ought to just buy this book and relive the experience from time to time through the remainder of my life!

 I found myself wanting to mark or transcribe almost every line of the book.
 Paragraph after paragraph were worthy of being excerpted and blogged about.
 But then I realized, that like many poems, it could only be enjoyed in its whole.
 One cannot quote a paragraph out-of-context and try to convey the joyous experience of reading the book.